ceejbot/community-and-you/community.md

 ![](/Users/ceej/Dropbox/projects/Talks/community-and-you/assets/cat-island-fish.jpg)

-# [fit] Vulnerability
-# [fit] participation has risks
+# [fit] participation entails risk

-^ You've done this just by showing up here.
+^ Humans are spiky and dangerous.
+Except... they're not.
+This community is not.
+This community welcomed me.

 ----

 ![](/Users/ceej/Dropbox/projects/Talks/community-and-you/assets/tashirojima-island221.jpg)

 ^ This was it for me for a long time.
 I did some more modules.
 I got a node job.
-I met a few people.s
+I met a few people.

 ---